aha-oretama/resume/ENGLISH_README.md

 #### Head of development in HOT PEPPER GOURMET: 2017/12 => 2018/7

 - Project Overview
-  - As a head of development in HOT PEPPER GOURMET, I was responsible for the mid-term to long-term system strategy, reviewed the architecture, business partner strategy and recruitment, and managed IT costs.
+  - As a head of development in HOT PEPPER GOURMET, I was responsible for the mid-term to long-term system strategy, the system architecture, business partner strategy and recruitment, and managed IT costs.
 - Achievements / Activities
-  - Establish a mid-term to long-term strategy for the system.
+  - Establishing a mid-term to long-term strategy for the system.
 Clarifying the technical debt in large-scale services, and establishing and prioritizing a policy to deal with it.
-  - Selection of the most suitable architecture for new services and functions, or implementation of its review.
+  - Selecting the most suitable architecture for new services and functions, or reviewing of those implementations.
-  - Partner workforce planning and management in line with project and business growth.
-Formulate and implement partner strategies.
+  - Plannning and managing for partner workforce accoridng to business growth.

 #### Software Engineer in Test(SET): 2016/12 => 2017/11

 - Project Overview
-  - Started to launch SET, optimize CI, increase pull request feedback, and evangelize testing.
+  - Launch SET team, optimize CI, increase pull request feedback, and evangelize testing.
 - Achievements / Activities
   - I explained the current situation based on the incident rate and bug rate, and explained how I would work as a SET and the expected effects.
   - There was a current debt that was taking 3-4 hours to run unit tests on CI.
 We selected and decided a new CI candidate, set up the CI architecture and pipeline, and optimized the CI to finish within 20-30 minutes.